 - A previous conversation was already established in the past to receive help

 The user must be a follower of the company so that the company can send a direct message back.
-Therefore, non-followers are sent a follow request, e.g. “Please follow @Genesys for us to assist you”.
+Therefore, non-followers are sent a follow request, for example “Please follow @Genesys for us to assist you.”
 This allows the company to assist customers over Twitter privately.

 The tweet is stored in Genesys contact history as an outgoingTtwitter message and associated with the same contact Genesys Social Engagement sends the Twitter message to the customer.
 The customer sees the tweet and responds by following the @Genesys Twitter account.